Gloriavale Christian Community: Relocation to Haupiri Valley

 After the Springbank Christian Community outgrew its Cust site, they relocated to a larger property on the West Coast Region of the South Island between 1991 and 1995.
 This new settlement, located in the Haupiri Valley was named "Gloriavale" after the wife of Neville Cooper, and established the existing Gloriavale Christian Community, roughly 60 km inland from Greymouth.

 Cooper and his followers purchased two large dairy farms in Haupiri Valley and across the Haupiri river called Glenhopeful.
 From 1999, more infrastructure including a church called "Gloriavale," four large hostels, sheds, and a main centre were gradually built.
 The main centre housed a commercial kitchen, mess hall, school rooms, preschool, office spaces, commercial laundry, boiler room, and several living spaces.
 This main centre was also used for communal gatherings and feasts.

 In addition to the two dairy farms, Gloriavale established several enterprises including a sphagnum-moss export business called "Discoveries in Gardening," a deer farm, pet food manufacturing plant, a helicopter-servicing business, and a hunting lodge venture called "Wilderness Quest NZ."
-Work in Gloriavale was organised along gender lines with women being limited to mainly hospitality and child raising roles.
+Work in Gloriavale was organised along gender lines with women being limited to mainly hospitality and child-raising roles.

 The community runs Gloriavale Christian School, a private coeducational composite (years 1–13) school with a roll of 200.
 The school moved to the West Coast in 1990.

 On 10 August 2025, Gloriavale's Overseeing Shepherd Howard Temple resigned after pleading guilty to 12 charges of sexual offending against women and girls in late July 2025.
 Stephen Standfast was designated as his successor.

+On 14 August 2026, a boiler shed at Gloriavale's Value Protein pet food plant was destroyed during a fire.

+On 22 September 2026, the Charities Registration Board stripped Gloriavale's Christian Church Community Trust of its charitable status for "serious wrongdoing" including the use of child labour, unsafe and dangerous working conditions and the failure of Gloriavale's school to report sexual offending against children.